 Multi-Tab Editor

-Write SQL across unlimited named tabs.
-Each tab has isolated editor content, results, logs, and performance metrics.
+Unlimited named tabs with isolated editor content, results, logs, and performance metrics per tab.
 Double-click to rename.

 Run Selection

-Highlight any portion of SQL and click ▶ Selection to run only that fragment.
-Essential for multi-statement tabs.
+Highlight any SQL fragment and click Run Selection to execute only that portion.
+Essential for multi-statement files.

 Auto-format normalises whitespace.
-EXPLAIN Plan shows Flink's logical and physical execution plan before job submission.
+EXPLAIN Plan shows the logical and physical execution plan before job submission.

 Duplicate Submission Guard

-The IDE tracks running INSERT INTO statements.
-If you attempt to submit the same pipeline twice, execution is blocked with a warning.
-Check the Job Graph before resubmitting.
+Tracks running INSERT INTO statements.
+Resubmitting the same pipeline is blocked with a warning until the previous job is cancelled.

 Sessions